alifleisch/RunnersMunich/README.md

-Runners Munich is a community-focused sports organization dedicated to promoting health and wellness through running and various outdoor activities.
-We offer programs for all ages and skill levels, fostering a supportive environment in Munich.
-Join us to enhance your fitness, make new friends, and explore the beautiful landscapes of the city together!
+A community-focused sports organization dedicated to promoting health and wellness through running and various outdoor activities, offer programs for all ages and skill levels, fostering a supportive environment in Munich.